iampiku/iampiku/README.md

-Hi 👋 My name is Pradipta Chatterjee
+Hi 👋 My name is Pradipta Chatterjee 🙋
 ====================================

-Full stack developer
+Full stack developer 👨‍💻
 --------------------

 I am hard-working and dedicated with a great interest in front-end development.
 I take great pride in my work, and I always try to improve myself with every project I work on.
 I am motivated and well organized, with a keen eye for efficient design, primarily based around user interfaces.
+Lately I have also got my hands dirty with backend development with frameworks like Nestjs and Spring Boot (Layer Based Backend architecture is the real deal ❤️).

 * 🌍  I'm based in India, Kolkata
 * ✉️  You can contact me at [iampikuchatterjee@gmail.com](mailto:iampikuchatterjee@gmail.com)
-* 🧠  I'm learning Vue
+* 🧠  I'm learning Vue and Vuetify

 ### Skills